RSVP

 Graaff-Reinet, South Africa

+The farm is situated just outside Graaff-Reinet.
 There is no airport in Graaff-Reinet — you will need to hire a car.
 Choose your gateway city and plan your drive through the Karoo.

 • Fly Into